Dakotahernandez/CSI-3335-baseball-app/csi3335_baseball_app/README.md

 This repository contains a ready-to-run Flask + MariaDB project for the CSI 3335 baseball database.
 The backend connects to the existing `baseball` schema and only manages an additional `users` table for application authentication.

 ## Prerequisites
-- Python 3.12 or newer
+- Python 3.12 or newer (tested with Python 3.13.9 to match the grading environment)
 - MariaDB server from the CSI 3335 course bundle
 - Existing `baseball` database loaded via the provided `baseball.sql`
 - Docker Desktop (optional; required if you use the bundled `run_project.sh` helper)